anfperez/code-assessment-web/blog.md

 Had a strange breakthrough.
 Earlier I was doing this to look at what the JSON data looked like, in console.

-console.log("products looks like" + products);
+`console.log("products looks like" + products);`

 And it was giving me: [Object object] 3 times

 But later, I wrote

-console.log(products)
+`console.log(products)`

 And it gave me the actual product array!!
 So it seems that I can't output products with any string, it will just give me a weird Object object syntax.

-So the difference here is, when the static JSON file passes its data shop.js, it's passing an array.
+So the difference here is, when the static JSON file passes its data to shop.js, it's passing an array.
 When I try to extract the data from the API, I end up passing like...an array of arrays.
 It comes out as 'products:products{ data}'.
 Weird. need to figure out why this is happening so that reduce can work properly.

 Okay I know what I need to do, I need to get the value of products from inside ProductApi and append it to the products array I initialized before!
 How can I do this!!!
+(Update: ProductApi was a class which was eventually deprecated in favor of a more simple API call.)

 Later ...

-after a long while, I realized that my API call does not have to be initialized with a class at all!
+After a long while, I realized that my API call does not have to be initialized with a class at all!
 I was over complicating things.
 I took a step back and decided to just make a constant that would perform the API call.
 I think things are way easier this way, especially using fetch.
 Still haven't been able to get it work correctly, though.

 4/3/18